thaddavis/crewai_and_agentops_script/video_script/1/8_adding_environment_variables.md

 from dotenv import load_dotenv load_dotenv()
 ```

+We have to load in our API_KEY BEFORE calling our agents so the API_KEY is ready for them to use it...

 As long as we never share the content of this .env file with any other person or system our OpenAI account is protected